 The Cannabinoid content of a Hemp Strain

-Since the % figure refers to the CBD content of the whole plant in relation to biomass, one need not worry that the homemade CBD oil also contains this amount in% of CBD.
+Since the % figure refers to the CBD content of the whole plant in relation to biomass, one need not worry that the homemade CBD oil also contains this amount of CBD in %.
 The extraction is a method of separating the hemp plant biomass from the cannabinoids, a concentrated mass (CBD concentrate) remains after production which will have a CBD content of 20-40%.

 The Price of hemp flowers